Rainbow lorikeet: Lorikeet paralysis syndrome

 A syndrome of uncertain etiology affects rainbow lorikeets every year.
 Every year in southeast Queensland and northeast New South Wales thousands become paralysed, most significantly, unable to fly or eat.
-Because this problem is highly seasonal - occurring only October-June and most intensively December-February - it is likely this is a form of plant poisoning.
-This pattern suggests it is due to the fruits of an unknown plant which only blooms from the spring - the autumn (the fall), and most intensively in the summer.
+Because this problem is highly seasonal—occurring only October–June and most intensively December–February—it is likely this is a form of plant poisoning.
+This pattern suggests it is due to the fruits of an unknown plant, which only blooms from the spring to autumn, and most intensively in the summer.